 — Lotto Sorcerer's function Lotto Scribe, coupled with its Playslip Setup Wizard, can print your own numbers (as well as Lotto Sorcerer's own suggestions) into playslips from most lotteries from around the world.

 Software to check your lottery tickets for winners?

 — Use Lotto Sorcerer's Check Numbers function.

-April 17, 2013: Added California's Powerball to Lotto Sorcerer's list of built-in lotteries
+- April 19, 2018: The new Australia Powerball has been added to Lotto Sorcerer's list of built-in lotteries‡.